mmistakes/minimal-mistakes/_pages/personal.md

 ## Pymicra

 I created and developed the Python Tool for Micrometeorological Analyses:
 [Pymicra](https://pymicra.readthedocs.io/en/latest/).
-This is an open-source project hosted on github that you can use of and contribute to.
+This is an open-source project hosted on github that you can use and contribute to.